Some-Guy-2017/arion/notes.md

 # TODO
 # Formatting the code
 [ ] Add inline comments
+    [✓] Comments above each file
-    [ ] Methods
+    [✓] Write comments for SAXErrorHandler and MutablePopup [ ] Methods
-        [ ] All methods have a block comment summarizing: Purpose, Input and Output [ ] Some complex methods have explanatory comments inside [ ] No syntax warnings present
-        [ ] Java Coding Conventions (indentation, variable names, comments, etc.) adhered to closely [ ] Classes
-        [ ] All methods have a block comment summarizing: Purpose, Input and Output [ ] Some complex methods have explanatory comments inside [ ] No syntax warnings present
+        [✓] All methods have a block comment summarizing: Purpose, Input and Output [ ] Some complex methods have explanatory comments inside [ ] Remove headless mode
-        [ ] Java Coding Conventions (indentation, variable names, comments, etc.) adhered to closely [ ] Remove headless mode
 [ ] Remove test hooks
+[ ] Remove mock flashcards
+[ ] Change the Guide's about image to an actual image of the About window (not Lena 😭) [ ] Remove lena.png from images
 [ ] Reread
-    [ ] Check that pseudocode lines up with actual code [ ] Change the Guide's about image to an actual image of the About window (not Lena 😭) [ ] Remove lena.png from images
+    [ ] Check that pseudocode lines up with actual code

 ## Done
 [✓] Format code